petrstehlik/ml-weekend/img_classifier/README.md

 !python3 ml-weekend/img_classifier/setup.py
 ```

-Now you can open `aircrafts_cnn.ipynb` in notebooks/
+Now you can open `aircrafts_cnn.ipynb` in notebooks/.
+Ensure that you are using python3 kernel.